Carmel Child Custody Attorneys

 Physical and Legal Child Custody Attorney in Carmel, Indiana

 For many parents, child custody and parenting time problems create a great amount of unease.
-If you are in the metro Carmel area or elsewhere in Central Indiana, call JR Emerson, an Carmel child custody attorney, to learn how your relationship with your children can be protected in spite of the stress of a divorce.
+If you are in the metro Carmel area or elsewhere in Central Indiana, call JR Emerson, a Carmel child custody attorney, to learn how your relationship with your children can be protected in spite of the stress of a divorce.

 Child Custody & Parenting Time (317) 969-8000.

-Basically in Indiana courts will resolve any dispute about child custody and parenting time according to the best interests of the children involved.
+Basically in Indiana, courts will resolve any dispute about child custody and parenting time according to the best interests of the children involved.
 Any disagreement as to custody and parenting time ought not to be seen as a competition between the parents, but as a dispute as to what is best for the children.
 You may be able to reduce your child's stress and confusion during times of conflict simply by reaching a respectful agreement with your spouse.
 I will work to achieve positive results in your favor through negotiation or mediation.
-At the same time, in many high-conflict child custody or parenting time (commonly known as visitation) disagreements are likely to require litigation, such as situations involving: Alcoholism Chemical Dependency Domestic Violence Sexual Abuse Mental Illness Other indications of unfitness on the part of either parent Indiana courts generally presume that a stable and secure relationship with both parents is in the best interests of a child.
+At the same time, in many high-conflict child custody or parenting time (commonly known as visitation) disagreements are likely to require litigation, such as situations involving: alcoholism, chemical dependency, domestic violence, sexual abuse, mental illness, or other indications of unfitness on the part of either parent.
+Indiana courts generally presume that a stable and secure relationship with both parents is in the best interests of a child.
 However, any of the above circumstances can justify limited or highly conditioned access of a troubled parent to his or her own child.
-That is why it is important for you to contact an Carmel child custody attorney.
+That is why it is important for you to contact a Carmel child custody attorney.